Perspective | For the nation, 9/11 brought devastation. For the D.C. area, it was the start of 13 months of terror.

 “And I knew,” he recalls.
 “I knew we were not going to New York.
 We were going to the Pentagon.”

-The Field Office is not among the unmarked, undisclosed government buildings in the D.C. area.
+The field office is not among the unmarked, undisclosed government buildings in the D.C. area.
 An FBI flag waves outside.
 So, on that day, there was reason to believe the building could also end up a target.
 As Lapp tells it, the staff was ordered to gather in the basement.
 They clustered there for about 20 minutes, waiting for the unknown, and then collectively decided to leave.
 There was work to be done.

 Lapp was close to making an arrest in a high-profile espionage case, the biggest of his career, but on that day, he was tasked with trying to find witnesses to the Pentagon attack.
 The government needed to confirm that the damage was caused by a plane and not a bomb.
 He and a small group went to the Sheraton, and there, they found a woman who had seen the plane from her hotel window.

-Note: Correction: A previous version of this article misstated the date of the third anthrax letter.
-It was sent on Oct.
-9. The article has been corrected.